Billionaire Tom Steyer says U.S. must work with ‘frenemies’ to combat climate change

 Billionaire environmentalist Tom Steyer called for the United States to work with its “frenemies” to combat climate change—giving the oxymoron its presidential debate debut Tuesday.

-Steyer, who took the debate stage for the first time Tuesday night in Ohio, was asked about the crisis in Syria, but pivoted to talk about the environment, in an effort to rally friends—and enemies—around the world to aid in the fight against climate change.
+Steyer, who took the debate stage for the first time in Ohio, was asked about the crisis in Syria, but pivoted to talk about the environment, in an effort to rally friends—and enemies—around the world to aid in the fight against climate change.

 JOE BIDEN DEFENDS SON HUNTER'S UKRAINE WORK: 'MY SON DID NOTHING WRONG.
 I DID NOTHING WRONG'